-Whether your major is Human Bio, Chemistry, Neuroscience or any other that deals with a lot of numbers, theories, experiments and impossibly memorizing facts, you know the pressures of pursuing a career in this field.
-So, without further ado, here are seven truths about being a science major:
+Whether your major is biology, chemistry, neuroscience, or any other that deals with a lot of numbers, theories, experiments, and impossible-to-memorize facts, you know the pressures of pursuing a career in this field.
+So, without further ado, here are seven truths about being a science major.

 1. There is no “syllabus week."